amigineishvili25/aimlmid2026_a_migineishvili25/README.md

 **A. Manually Composed Spam Email:**
 > *"URGENT!
 You have WON a 1000$ GIFT CARD.
 CLICK HERE: http://win-rewards.com to claim.
 FREE PRIZE!"*
-* **Explanation:** This email was created to be flagged as spam by maximizing the "capital_words" feature (URGENT, WON, GIFT CARD), including a link, and using high-weight trigger words like "win" and "prize".
+* **Explanation:** This email was created to be flagged as spam by maximizing the `capital_words` feature, including a link, and using trigger words like "win" and "prize".

 **B. Manually Composed Legitimate Email:**
 > *"Hi Avtandil, could you please send me the report for the last project?
 We need it for the 10 AM meeting tomorrow."*
-* **Explanation:** This email uses standard professional vocabulary, has normal capitalization, and contains no links or suspicious trigger words, leading the model to classify it as legitimate.
+* **Explanation:** This email uses professional vocabulary, normal capitalization, and contains no links, leading the model to classify it as legitimate.

 ### 6. Visualizations

 #### Visualization A: Class Distribution Study
 ![Class Distribution](distribution.png)
 * **Description:** This pie chart shows the balance of the dataset.
-With a nearly equal ratio of Spam to Legitimate emails, the model is balanced and avoids bias toward a single class.
+The nearly equal ratio ensures the model is not biased toward a single class.

 #### Visualization B: Confusion Matrix Heatmap
 ![Confusion Matrix Heatmap](confusion_matrix.png)
-* **Description:** This heatmap provides a visual look at the model's accuracy.
-The high values on the diagonal represent correct classifications, showing that the model has a very low error rate for both classes.
+* **Description:** This heatmap visualizes the model's accuracy, showing high rates of